COVID-19 Testing Frequently Asked Questions For Patients

 Can I use results from testing at UW Virology for travel purposes?

 Travel requirements vary by destination.
 All of the testing methods used by UW are nucleic acid amplification tests (NAATs) and test reports include language indicating the testing method: either RT-PCR or NAAT is explicitly mentioned.
-Though "RT-PCR" is prominently displayed in most countries' requirements, most destinations require a NAAT method (rather than RT-PCR specifically).
+Though "RT-PCR" is prominently displayed in most countries' requirements, many destinations require a NAAT method rather than RT-PCR specifically.
 Questions about transcription mediated amplification, a NAAT technology in use in our lab and many other labs, may be addressed with this letter.
 It is the traveler's responsibility to determine the specific requirements of their destination.
+Some destinations (such as India) specifically require RT-PCR testing.
+We cannot guarantee that a specific method such as RT-PCR will be performed because of our need to perform testing on multiple instruments for the fastest possible turnaround times.
 Our laboratory will not repeat testing with a separate testing method for non-medical reasons.

 UW is a Hawaii Trusted Testing Partner so our results are accepted for entrance to Hawaii.
 Travelers must use our SecureLink results portal to access the results form that is accepted by Hawaii.
 More information can be found here: https://testguide.labmed.uw.edu/public/guideline/hawaii_safe_travels.

 What does a positive PCR/NAAT test result mean?